bobheadxi/bobheadxi.github.io/content/_posts/2021-06-20-introducing-dark-mode.md

 	<figcaption>The site now switches do dark mode if you have dark mode enabled on your device!</figcaption>
 </figure>

-Luckily for me, the theme my site was based on made decent use of SASS variables for colours (though the naming of the colors left quite a bit to be desired, as you'll see in a moment).
+Luckily for me, the theme my site was based on made decent use of SASS variables for colours (though the naming of the colours left quite a bit to be desired, as you'll see in a moment).

 I found to my dismay that because these variables are compiled away at build time, they cannot be used to respond to [`prefers-color-scheme: dark`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme), which seems to be the standard way to detect for what theme you should show to the user.